eitansuez/spring-petclinic-istio/docs/resilience.md

 ## Test resilience and fallback

-The original spring-cloud version of petclinic used [Resilience4j](https://resilience4j.readme.io/docs) to [configure calls to the visit service with a timeout of 4 seconds](https://github.com/spring-petclinic/spring-petclinic-cloud/blob/master/spring-petclinic-api-gateway/src/main/java/org/springframework/samples/petclinic/api/ApiGatewayApplication.java#L83), and [a fallback to return an empty list of visits](https://github.com/spring-petclinic/spring-petclinic-cloud/blob/master/spring-petclinic-api-gateway/src/main/java/org/springframework/samples/petclinic/api/boundary/web/ApiGatewayController.java#L56) in the event that the request to get visits timed out (took longer).
+The original Spring Cloud version of PetClinic used [Resilience4j](https://resilience4j.readme.io/docs) to [configure calls to the visit service with a timeout of 4 seconds](https://github.com/spring-petclinic/spring-petclinic-cloud/blob/master/spring-petclinic-api-gateway/src/main/java/org/springframework/samples/petclinic/api/ApiGatewayApplication.java#L83), and [a fallback to return an empty list of visits](https://github.com/spring-petclinic/spring-petclinic-cloud/blob/master/spring-petclinic-api-gateway/src/main/java/org/springframework/samples/petclinic/api/boundary/web/ApiGatewayController.java#L56) in the event that the request to get visits timed out (took longer).

 Spring Cloud was removed.
 We can replace this configuration with an Istio Custom Resource.

-The file [`timeouts.yaml`](manifests/config/timeouts.yaml) configures the equivalent 4s timeout on requests to the `visits` service, replacing the previous Resilience4j-based implementation.
+The file [`timeouts.yaml`](https://github.com/spring-petclinic/spring-petclinic-istio/blob/master/manifests/config/timeouts.yaml) configures the equivalent 4s timeout on requests to the `visits` service, replacing the previous Resilience4j-based implementation.

 Apply the timeout configuration to your cluster: